You probably don't wake up in the morning with WordPress themes on your mind.

 - Decide how many footer widget columns to use (0-6)

-- Disable top bar, header, primary navigation, featured image, content title, or footer
+- Disable elements that you dont use like top bar, header, primary navigation, featured image, content title, or footer

-- Choose to use a full-width or contained container (great for pairing with a page builder)
+- Choose to use a full-width or contained container (great for pairing with page builder plugins)

 - Create a custom header just for that page